Rita Ora biography

 In 2015, Rita became a judge on the fourth season of The Voice UK.
 She replaced Kylie Minogue and joined Ricky Wilson, Sir Tom Jones and will.i.am. on the panel.
 She was also a coach on X Factor (U.K.) with Nick Grimshaw, Cheryl Fernandez-Versini and Simon Cowell later that year.

 In Fifty Shades, Rita plays Mia Grey, Christian's sister.
 Although she only had four lines in the film, she made an impact on viewers.
-Her fans (known as "Ritabots") longed to see more of her, and got that chance with her latest credit — and the film's sequel — Fifty Shades Darker (2017).
+Her fans (known as "Ritabots") longed to see more of her, and got that chance with her role in the sequels — Fifty Shades Darker (2017) and Fifty Shades Freed (2018).

 Rita, who won Musician of the Year at Harper's Bazaar Women of the Year Awards in 2013 and has been nominated at the MTV Europe Music Awards, Brit Awards, Teen Choice Awards and Billboard Music Awards, cites Gwen Stefani as one of her biggest influences.
 No Doubt's track "Don't Speak" is one of her favorites.